-You also have the option of seeing a specialist who is not in the preferred provider network.
-However, to keep your medical costs down, it's wise to go to a specialist who is in the preferred provider network.
+You also have the option of seeing a specialist who is not in the network.
+However, to keep your out-of-pocket costs down, it's wise to go to a specialist who is in the network.

 When you want or need a second opinion